Ustacky-dev/Pandas-Analytics-Project/README.md

       * It is observed that the most expensive 'product line' is the 'food and beverages' and it is mostly bought by the female gender.
 # Future Work
 I will explore the  dateset for types of customers to be sure that both new and old customers are maintained.
-I will explore other data visualization framework to get a more understandable presentation.
+I will also check for specific sales per month to know the monthly trend of the market I will explore other data visualization framework to get a more understandable presentation.

 # Standout Section